andrehacker/pyexasol/docs/PROTOCOL_VERSION.md

 If you have Exasol v7.0+, you may add the extra connection option `protocol_version=pyexasol.PROTOCOL_V2`.
 It will improve the performance of some `.meta` functions.
 Also, it will allow you to use [no SQL metadata commands](https://github.com/exasol/websocket-api/blob/master/docs/WebsocketAPIV2.md#metadata-related-commands) via [`.meta.execute_meta_nosql()`](/docs/REFERENCE.md#execute_meta_nosql) function.

+If you have Exasol v7.1+ (early access), you may add the extra connection option `protocol_version=pyexasol.PROTOCOL_V2`.
+It will allow you to use the new OpenID Connect authentication method.

 ## Explanation

 Exasol has the concept of "protocol version" which is used to extend the functionality of new database drivers without breaking the backwards compatibility with older database drivers.